-Add the onion rings and lemon leaves and allow to cook for 20 – 30 minutes.
+Add the onion rings and lemon leaves, allowing to cook for 20 – 30 minutes.

 Carefully place the fish fillets in the mixture, ensuring that they are well covered, and cook for a further 20 minutes or until done.
 Baste with the curry sauce from time to time and turn the fillets if necessary.

-And for the most popular Easter recipes, click HERE.
+And for our most popular Easter recipes, click HERE.